Summer Solstice 2013: Beach Celebration & Bonfire | Ocean Beach

 Ocean Beach (Taraval St) | Great Hwy & Taraval St, San Francisco, CA

 Come to Ocean Beach at the end of the longest day of the year on June 20, 2013 to celebrate the light and honor the turning of the Wheel of the Year back toward the darkness with a beach bonfire and pagan summer solstice ritual.
 Gather at 7:30 pm, ritual starts at 8 pm.

-Please note: This is a spiritual solstice event, not a beach party and clothing is optional.
+Please note: This is a spiritual solstice event, not a drunken beach party.

 There’s no alcohol or drugs allowed.
 So if you’re looking for a beach rager, this isn’t the event for you.
-But if you’re looking for a way to connect with others who celebrate the solstice, you’re welcome to join.
+But if you’re looking for a way to connect with others who celebrate the solstice in a respectful way, you’re welcome to join.